 - What causes menopause hair loss or thinning?

-- How can I stop hair loss during menopause?
+- How can I stop losing hair during menopause?

-- How to reverse thinning hair after menopause
+- How can I fix my thinning hair after menopause?

 What causes menopause hair loss or thinning?

-How can I stop hair loss during menopause?
+How can I stop losing hair during menopause?